opentok/opentok-android-sdk-samples/README.md

 ### Simple Multiparty

-This app shows how to implement a simple video call application with several clients ([More](/Simple-Multiparty)).
+This app shows how to implement a simple video call application with several clients.
+It demonstrates how to enable/disable audio and video as well as swap the camera. ([More](/Simple-Multiparty)).

 ### Multiparty Constraint Layout